Practical information about Cali, Colombia

 What is the best time to go to Cali?

 Cali can be visited throughout the year.
 December and January are the best months to visit the city, because of the many festivities surrounding Christmas and New Year, such as the Feria de Cali.
 In December there is also the annual light show surrounding Christmas.
-Many parks are illuminated with lights in the shape of animals and plants etc. These are also the busiest (and most expensive) times of the year.
+Many parks are illuminated with lights in the shape of animals and plants.
+These are also the busiest (and most expensive) times of the year.
 Semana Santa (Easter week) and the month of July are also busy in Cali.
-Also a date to put in your calendar: The Festival Mundial de la Salsa..
-At the time of writing this guide, the date of the 2023 festival is not yet known.
-In 2022, the festival took place from Oct.
-26-30.
+Also a date to put in your calendar: The Festival Mundial de la Salsa.
+The Festival Mundial de Salsa de Cali is scheduled to take place from September 25 to September 28, 2025.

 Is Cali expensive?

-There is much to see in and around Cali.
+There is a lot to see in and around Cali.
 To see the most beautiful places of Cali and its surroundings, you will need three days.
-If you want to explore the surroundings of Cali by car, you can easily set aside 5 days for that.
+If you want to explore the surroundings of Cali by car, you can easily set spend 5 days.

 3 days: